mike247/funda/README.md

 ```

 Then proceed to http://localhost:8080/ to view the site (or whatever address and port the front end service is using)

+You need both the front end running and the back end mini service for everything to work properly.

 ### Lints and fixes files